JeTeeS/MemoryOptimizer/README.md

 To select a parameter, simply click the "Optimize" button.

-- 🔴 If the button is red, that means the paramter is not selected.
+- 🔴 If the button is red, that means the parameter is not selected.
-- 🟡 If it's yellow, the paramter is selected, but will not be optimized.
+- 🟡 If it's yellow, the parameter is selected, but will not be optimized.
-- 🟢 If it's green, the paramter will be optimized when you click "Install".
+- 🟢 If it's green, the parameter will be optimized when you click "Install".

 > [!NOTE]
-> Try changing the amount of steps to get as many paramters optimized as possible!
+> Try changing the amount of steps to get as many parameters optimized as possible!

 ### Change Detection